Aberlleiniog Sculpture Trail

 GeoMôn UNESCO Geopark

-They’re creating an interactive soundscape that turns geology and climate data into music and movement — blending live cello, dance, traditional notation and immersive audio.
-They are tapping into the seismic activity of the Menai Straits and diving deep into the geological record.
-They have interviewed Dr Anthony Heeley, Iwan Kellett and have been recording, composing and creating!
+They’ve created an interactive soundscape that turns geology and climate data into music and movement — blending live cello, traditional notation and immersive audio.
+They have tapped into the seismic activity of the Menai Strait and dove deep into the geological record, interviewing geologists and seismologists, recording in the field, composing, creating and writing.

 Diolch - Thank you